clunckyboy/Data-Mining-and-Preprocessing/README.md

 # Data-Mining-and-Preprocessing
-Small project to practice data mining and preprocessing
+This repository contains my small project to practice data mining and preprocessing